jfp-97/fullstack-mooc/summary/node.md

 axios is used in the frontend to communicate with the server.
 Install in the project.

 Files using axios go in the `/services` directory, and there's one file per route, in which methods for it will be defined.
+Axios methods are named directly after the http methods.

 Inside each file, we can define several functions for different http methods, and then export each of them.
 For example: